owncloud/QA/Server/Test_Plan_files_antivirus.md

 4. set "When infected files were found during a background scan" to "logSetting"
 5. set "File size limit" to "fileSizeLimit"
 6. wait 15 min (or change `$this->setInterval(60 * 15);` in `lib/Cron/Task.php` to a smaller number)
-7. mysql owncloud -e "update oc_jobs set last_run = 0 where class like '%ScanFiles' or class like '%Antivirus%';"
+7. mysql owncloud -e "update oc_jobs set last_run = 0 where class like '%Antivirus%';"
 8. trigger cron job by running `occ system:cron -vvv -p`
 9. check logfile
 10. check files